brucou/react-state-driven/README.md

 - [Pure UI](https://rauchg.com/2015/pure-ui)
 - [Pure UI control](https://medium.com/@asolove/pure-ui-control-ac8d1be97a8d)

+{^3]: Command handlers can only perform effects internally (for instance async. communication with the mediator)
 {^1]: Another term used elsewhere is *deterministic* functions, but we
       found that term could be confusing.
 [^2]: In relation with state machines, it is the same to say that